OHCA Policies and Rules

 (iii) Fully licensed occupational therapist as listed in OAC 317:30-5-295 (a) (1) and (2).

 (I) Therapeutic behavioral services (TBS).
 Services are goal-directed activities for each client to restore, retain and improve the self-help, socialization, communication, and adaptive skills necessary to reside successfully in home and community-based settings.
 It also includes problem identification and goal setting, medication support, restoring function, and providing support and redirection when needed.
 TBS activities are behavioral interventions to complement more intensive behavioral health services and may include the following components: basic living and self-help skills; social skills; communication skills; organization and time management; and transitional living skills.
-This service must be provided by a behavioral health school aide (BHSA) who has a high school diploma or equivalent and has successfully completed training approved by the SDE, and in collaboration with the Oklahoma Department of Mental Health and Substance Abuse Services, along with corresponding continuing education.
+This service must be provided by a behavioral health school aide (BHSA) who has a high school diploma or equivalent and has successfully completed training approved by the SDE, and in collaboration with the Oklahoma Department of Mental Health and Substance Abuse Services (ODMHSAS), along with corresponding continuing education.
 BHSA must be supervised by a bachelor's level individual with a special education certification.
-BHSA must have CPR and First Aid certification.
+BHSA must have Cardiopulmonary resuscitation (CPR) and first aid certification.
 Six (6) additional hours of related continuing education are required per year.

 (c) Members eligible for Part B of Medicare.
 EPSDT school health-related services provided to Medicare eligible members are billed directly to the fiscal agent.